gscaramuzzino/quarkus-testing-restassured/README.md

 # Test a Quarkus application with REST Assured and H2 Database

-Simple project that shows you how test a Quarkus application with REST Assured and H2 Database.
+Simple project that shows you how to test a Quarkus application with REST Assured and H2 Database.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.